anushkamantri/ootd-recsys/README.md

 # Outfit of the Day Recommendation System

-A dynamic recommendation system that generates an outfit suggestion based on current weather conditions.
+A dynamic recommendation system that generates an outfit suggestion based on current weather conditions in London.
 The project includes web scraping, weather API integration, data processing, and an interactive API to generate outfit recommendations with visual outputs.

 ---